jpastuszek/ensure/README.md

 # Example

-This program will create file only if it does not exist.
+This program will create file only if it does not exist already.

 ```rust
 use std::path::Path;